seanhaydongriffin/PB-LiquidFun-C/README.md

 b2World_CreateAll()
 ```

 The following block of code creates the OpenGL environment, including the main window, OpenGL gadget configuration and textures.
 The main window is set to 800 x 600 pixels, with title "LiquidFun Demo".
+Within this window is a PureBasic OpenGL Gadget of the same dimensions as the main window.
+The OpenGL world is

 ```
-glWindow_Setup(0, 0, 800, 600, "LiquidFun Demo", 0, 0, 800, 600, 400, 500, $006600, #Black, 0)
+glWindow_Setup(0, 0, 800, 600, "LiquidFun Demo", 0, 0, 800, 600, 400, 500, $006600, #Black)
 glWorld_Setup(30.0, 800/600, 1.0, 1000.0, 0, -10, -190.0)
 glWorld_CreateTextures()
 ```